 With these factors in mind, companies need to rethink how they design their offices and how they create an environment that will attract employees who want the ability to work outside of traditional office hours.

-How do you create an environment that offers the benefits of both?
+How do you create a hybrid office or workspace in an environment that offers the benefits of both?